 Pollards Wood is currently the location of a number of substantial properties but is an area with an interesting history.
-It was part of the Vache estate until the late 18th century.
-It was then owned by a series of non-local people for its timber and game before the wood was broken up for housing development at the beginning of the 20th century.
+It was part of the Vache Estate until the late 18th century.
+It was then owned by a series of non-local people for its timber and game before the wood was divided up for housing development at the beginning of the 20th century.
 The story given on this page covers the period up to 1904.
-After this date the land was broken into large plots for housing development.
-This subsequent history is the subject of a separate page.
+The subsequent history is the subject of a separate page.

 Updated on 4 February 2015

 The earliest documentary reference to Pollards Wood that I have found is a brief mention in 1650 within the marriage settlement of George Fleetwood of the Vache and Hester Smith.
 (D RA/1/155).
 As is described in the history of the Vache, George Fleetwood forfeited the Vache to the Crown who then sold it to Sir Thomas Clayton.
 His son, James Clayton, inherited the Vache from his father but ran into considerable financial problems and had to sell about half of the estate in 1697.
 However he retained the use of the Vache Manor House, Warren Farm, and the land immediately surrounding them which included Pollards Wood.
 It is interesting to note that at this time it was called "Pawletts or Pollards Wood" (D RA2/5).